 We know that the coronavirus outbreak paired with current social distancing and self-isolation measures can be particularly stressful and challenging for women experiencing abuse.

 If you are in this situation, we want to reassure you that you are not alone.

 Many organisations, centres and groups are adjusting their services to offer helplines and remote support for those in need.

 The current government guidance has asked us to stay at home in order to mitigate the spread of Coronavirus, the government has introduce restrictions that affect how we usually live our lives.
 In many cases, we have had to move many of our activities to the home.
 However, we know that for some women and children home is not a safe or comfortable place, and for some, the new measures could increase the risk of experiencing abuse.

 In this fast changing situation, we understand you might have questions about what to do if you are experiencing domestic abuse.
 In this blog, we answer some common questions about this including reporting to the police, where to get support, finding alternative accommodation and protections offered by the law.

-Over the past weeks, the measures against coronavirus have led us to make dramatic changes to our routines.
-Under these unprecedented circumstances, it is understandable that you may feel anxious about child contact arrangements and what this might mean for you and your children.
+With the introduction of different lockdown restrictions across Scotland, and the recent move of many local authority areas into the highest level of protection (Tier 4), it is understandable that you may feel anxious about child contact arrangements and what this might mean for you and your children.